This dataset contains fiscal year data and is currently available in the following formats:

 Medicare beneficiaries can qualify for Extra Help with their Medicare prescription drug plan (Part D) costs.
 The Extra Help is estimated to be worth about $4,000 per year.
 To qualify for the Extra Help, a person must be receiving Medicare, have limited resources and income, and reside in one of the 50 States or the District of Columbia.
 Medicare beneficiaries can automatically qualify for Extra Help if they also receive any type of Medicaid assistance from their State or get Supplemental Security Income (SSI) benefits.
 Medicare beneficiaries can also apply for Extra Help, by completing Social Security's Application for Extra Help with Medicare Prescription Drug Plan Costs (SSA-1020).
 You can apply online at www.socialsecurity.gov/extrahelp; call Social Security at 1-800-772-1213 (TTY 1-800-325-0778) to apply over the phone or to request an application; or apply at your local Social Security office.

-This dataset provides annual data at the national and state levels from federal fiscal year 2010 onwards of Social Security Administration decisions for Extra Help with Medicare Prescription Drug Plan costs (Part D).
+This dataset provides annual data at the national and state levels from federal fiscal year 2010 through 2015 of Social Security Administration decisions for Extra Help with Medicare Prescription Drug Plan costs (Part D).
 Percentage of eligible applications is derived by dividing the number of individuals found eligible for Extra Help With Medicare Prescription Drug Plan Cost applications by the total number of decisions made on Extra Help With Medicare Prescription Drug Plan Costs by SSA.

 (NOTE: This dataset does not include individuals who applied for Extra Help through a State Medicaid agency or who automatically qualified for Extra Help because they receive Medicaid assistance or SSI benefits.)